 When you get your leads into your CRM system, you can then follow up with a phone call and put them on automated drip email campaigns.
 However, make sure you don’t just rely on automated emails.
 Phone calls will get you more success, especially with brand new leads.

-In this ad, the Realtor created a custom list of foreclosures in her market.
-The text of her ad features emojis that grab the lead’s attention, and the headline includes her phone number, which is helpful so the lead knows where to get more information.
+In this Facebook marketing ad, the Realtor created a custom list of foreclosures in her market.
+The ad copy features emojis that grab the lead’s attention, and the headline includes her phone number, so the lead knows where to get more information.

 This second ad by Buy Malibu Real Estate is a custom list for Malibu’s lowest-priced homes.
 Since Malibu is typically a more expensive area, searches for cheap homes are likely to be popular.
 The headline in the ad tells leads they can download the list instantly, which is a great way to hook leads looking to get information quickly.

-This ad asks a question and then provides the solution.
-Not only does the Realtor provide a custom list of single-story homes, but she also tells the lead they can get an updated list every week, which demonstrates her ongoing value as a real estate agent.
+This example of real estate advertising asks a question and then provides the solution.
+Not only does the Realtor provide a custom list of single-story homes, but she also tells the lead they can get an updated list every week, which demonstrates her ongoing value as a real estate professional.

 Final Thoughts on Real Estate Facebook Ads

-Have you worked with Facebook ads before?
+Have you worked with Facebook advertising before?
 If so, what kinds of ads did you run?
 Let me know in the comments below.
 I’d love to hear all about your experience!